chonglab-pitt/force-fields/ff15ipq/README.md

 ### The Amber ff15ipq amino acid force field parameter files.

-These files are distributed with releases of Amber and Ambertools.
+These files for the Amber ff15ipq force field are distributed with releases of Amber and Ambertools.
+There are two sets of files corresponding to amino acids in SPC/Eb water solvent and in vacuum.

-To manually replace these files in Amber (v16+), please do the following:
+To manually replace the solvated version of the files in Amber (v16+), please do the following:

 1) Copy leaprc.protein.ff15ipq to your $AMBERHOME/dat/leap/cmd folder
 2) Copy parm15ipq_10.3.dat to your $AMBERHOME/dat/leap/parm folder